Phone: +44 (0) 20 7404 7000 |

 Experience shows that the results of online mediation are quite satisfactory, especially when physical meetings are made impossible by circumstances.

-Sometimes a dispute between two parties is brewing and one party recognises the potential benefit of mediation or communication outside of the legal framework, but can’t address or offer this possibility to the other party for whatever reason (fear of appearing weak, absence of communication channel, no acquaintance with the other principals, etc…).
+Sometimes grievances or disputes between the parties are brewing, and one party recognises the potential benefit of mediation outside of the legal framework, but feels unable to offer this possibility to the other party (for fear of appearing weak, absence of communication channel, no acquaintance with the other principals, etc…).

-In these cases, Early Intervention is an exploratory process and ‘active communication’ channel, that may prevent the dispute from escalating into an uncomfortable and costly situation.
-It requires for both parties to agree to adhere to Early Intervention Terms (with strict confidentiality and without prejudice in any litigation or arbitration proceedings, like in a mediation).
+In these cases, Early Intervention is an exploratory process and an ‘active communication’ channel, which might prevent the dispute from escalating into a more uncomfortable and costly situation.
+It requires both parties to agree to adhere to Early Intervention Terms (with strict confidentiality and without prejudice in any litigation or arbitration proceedings, like in a mediation).

-During the first step (called Initial Exploration, see below) the Mediator provides his services for up to one hour per party free of charge (not exceeding three hours in total in multi-party disputes).
+During the first step (called Initial Exploration, see below) the Mediator provides their services, free of charge, for up to one hour per party (not exceeding three hours in total in multi-party disputes).
 This consultation may also be quite useful for the principal or for the party’s solicitors and counsel who may be unfamiliar with normal mediation processes.

 Beyond this first step, Early Intervention is a very flexible process and there is no standard procedure.
 The Mediator has very wide discretion to decide upon the most appropriate procedure in each case.
 The mediator shuttles between the two parties discovering the nature of the conflict, helping to clarify the key issues and concerns for each party and bridging to channel information (within confidentiality boundaries) and rebuild communication.
 A roadmap can be designed and possibly a mutually acceptable settlement of some or all of the issues.